LuanaVinhas/LuanaVinhas/README.md

 - 👋 Hi, I’m @LuanaVinhas
 - 👀 I’m interested in learning how to code from the start and improve my knowledge.
-- 🌱 I’m currently learning JavaScript, Python, HTML, CSS.
+- 🌱 I’m currently learning JavaScript, HTML, CSS, Python and Java.
 - 💞️ I’m looking to collaborate on any project that offers opportunity for beginners.
 - 📫 How to reach me: luavmuniz@gmail.com